Come join with your fellow Cornell alums for a day of service at Northwest Harvest's Kent warehouse.

 each volunteer.
 In addition to safety considerations, please leave jewelry at home as they can be lost rather quickly in the warehouse environment.

-Note: children under the age of nine may not volunteer.
+Note: children under the age of nine or 3rd grade may not volunteer.

 It is important that volunteers arrive ten minutes prior to their scheduled shift.
 A complete orientation, including safety training,